youfeng1024/MATCC/README.md

-# CIKM2024-MATCC: A Novel Approach for Robust Stock Price Prediction Incorporating Market Trends and Cross-time Correlations
+# CIKM2024-MATCC: a Novel Approach for Robust Stock Price Prediction Incorporating Market Trends and Cross-time Correlations

-This repository is the official implementation of **MATCC: A Novel Approach for Robust Stock Price Prediction Incorporating Market Trends and Cross-time Correlations**.
+This repository is the official implementation of **MATCC: a Novel Approach for Robust Stock Price Prediction Incorporating Market Trends and Cross-time Correlations**.

 MATCC is a novel framework for robust stock price prediction, which explicitly extracts market trends as guiding information, decomposes stock data into trend and fluctuation components, and employs a carefully designed structure for mining cross-time correlation.